 The Court found that Karmel elements were not all satisfied, and therefore AFSC did not meet the burden of proving there was just cause to terminate Ms. Beaudoin’s employment.
 Ms. Beaudoin’s disobedience was not deliberate or intentional, the breach was only of minor importance, and Ms. Beaudoin was not aware that she ran the risk of being terminated for disregarding the policy.

 The Court declined to award punitive damages, on the grounds that AFSC’s conduct did not warrant punishment.
 Rather, AFSC made a mistake.
 AFSC acted too soon, without giving the employee an opportunity to explain herself and respond to the issue.
 In the Court’s opinion, and in light of Ms. Beaudoin’s 15-years service, a form of discipline short of dismissal would have sufficed.
-AFSC failed to follow their own policies, and did not satisfy the burden of proving just cause for dismissal.
+AFSC failed to follow its own policies and did not satisfy the burden of proving just cause for dismissal.

 Paragraph 78 of the written decision yields a telling quote: “The irony here is that Ms. Beaudoin lost her job for not following company policy and the employer has failed in its defence of “just cause” for not following company policy.”

-The Court awarded Ms. Beaudoin 14-months payment in lieu of reasonable notice, and stated that while not every failed “just cause” defence will trigger aggravated damages, “the consequence of a failed just cause defence will simply mean an award at the higher end of what might otherwise be an appropriate range.
-An employer that may have damaged a former employee’s self confidence and community reputation cannot complain that the former employee is allowed a little longer to get back on her feet” (para 82).
+The Court awarded Ms. Beaudoin 14-months payment in lieu of reasonable notice and stated that while not every failed “just cause” defence will trigger aggravated damages, “the consequence of a failed just cause defence will simply mean an award at the higher end of what might otherwise be an appropriate range.
+An employer that may have damaged a former employee’s self-confidence and community reputation cannot complain that the former employee is allowed a little longer to get back on her feet” (para 82).
 Because AFSC relied on a just cause argument that failed under scrutiny, Ms, Beaudoin was entitled to a longer notice period.

 Lessons for Employers

-Beaudoin should caution employers to ensure they are adhering to their own disciplinary policies, and to always provide an employee the opportunity to respond to a major disciplinary matter prior to terminating employment for cause.
+Beaudoin should caution employers to ensure they are adhering to their own disciplinary policies and to always provide an employee the opportunity to respond to a major disciplinary matter prior to terminating employment for cause.
 Employers should be aware that the consequences of a failed just cause argument may in some cases result in punitive and aggravated damages, or in the alternative, may result in a longer period of reasonable notice being awarded to the employee.
 The financial consequences can be high if an employer acts too quickly or acts without undertaking a thorough investigation.
 If you are an employer considering terminating an employee for just cause, give Taylor Janis LLP a call first and we can assist you in determining the best path forward.

 Lessons for Employees

 Employees should take heart.
-Just because an employer has terminated your employment for cause does not mean they meet the legal threshold for cause.
-The stakes are high- an employee who is terminated for cause is not entitled to any severance pay, however a failed just cause termination may result in an employee being paid in lieu of reasonable notice.
-Ms. Beaudoin ultimately received 14-months pay in lieu of notice.
+Just because an employer has terminated your employment for cause does not mean they meet the legal threshold for the cause.
+The stakes are high- an employee who is terminated for cause is not entitled to any severance pay, however, a failed just cause termination may result in an employee being paid in lieu of reasonable notice.
+Ms. Beaudoin ultimately received 14-month’s pay in lieu of notice.
 If your employment has been terminated for just cause, contact Taylor Janis LLP and come in for a consultation to review the circumstances of your dismissal.
 If the employer has failed to meet the legal test for establishing just cause, you may be entitled to a significant amount of severance pay.